Who Was Helen Martin?

-Martin was a hit, so she was asked back for a total of seven episodes.
+Martin was a hit, so she was asked back for seven episodes.
 She became a semi-regular character as a neighbor and friend to the Evans household.
 Eventually, her character fell into the routine of showing up overly distraught at funerals and other sad occasions.
 This is how the character gained the moniker of "Weeping Wanda."

 Helen Martin ushered in the year 1980 with yet another multiple-role spot.
-This time it was in the Alex Haley Depression Era vehicle, Palmerstown U.S.A., opposite Bill Duke and a young Michael J. Fox.
+This time it was in the Alex Haley Depression Era vehicle, Palmerstown U.S.A., opposite Bill Duke, and a young Michael J. Fox.

 Just as she had done in the 1970s, Helen Martin flowed through the 1980s with plenty of guest spots.
 She secured roles on iconic 80s TV shows like Alice, Benson, Hill Street Blues, The Jefferson's, St. Elsewhere, and many others.